 The numbers speak for themselves.
 According to the National Association of Realtors’ 2025 Profile of Home Staging, staged homes sell 73% faster and for up to 20% more than non-staged ones.
 Yet traditional staging costs average $2,000–$3,000 per home per month—a prohibitive expense for many listings.

 In Virginia Beach, where the median home price hovers around $400,000 and inventory is tight, every day on the market counts.
+A 2025 report from the Virginia Association of Realtors indicated that homes with professional photography spent 38% fewer days on the market than those with amateur photos.
 Agents who rely on manual photo editing or physical staging face two major hurdles: time and cost.
 A typical professional photo edit takes 24–48 hours per image.
 Multiply that by 20–30 photos per listing, and you’re looking at a week of back-and-forth.
 Meanwhile, the competition uses AI to deliver polished visuals in seconds.

 AI real estate photography tools eliminate the bottleneck of manual editing and physical staging, letting Virginia Beach agents list faster and sell at higher prices.